check_setup

 NULL

-regular feature wise Shapley values are computed.
-If provided, group wise Shapley values are computed.group
+, regular feature-wise Shapley values are computed.
+If provided, group-wise Shapley values are computed.group

 Positive integer.
 For most approaches, it indicates the maximum number of samples to use in the Monte Carlo integration of every conditional expectation.
 For